 What might this be?

 For lead generation landing pages, providing an email address.
-That's all I ask for.

 For product pre-sales pages, you want to warm prospects up and encourage them to click through to the product page.